• Skip to primary navigation

 Dried fruit jam is about as easy as it gets:

-1. Soak the dried fruit.
-Since dried fruit contains less water than fresh, you'll want to rehydrate it first.
+- Soak the fruit.
+Since dried fruit contains less water than fresh, you’ll want to rehydrate it first.
 Re-hydrating makes the fruit soft and easier to blend.
-So, add the fruit to a bowl, cover it with warm water and let it soak for a few hours.
+So, add the fruit to a medium bowl, cover it with warm water, and let it soak for a few hours.
 Once soaked, strain the fruit and discard the soaking water.

-2. Blend.
-Transfer the soaked fruit to a high-speed blender and blend on high until pureed.
-If your blender is struggling, add a little bit of water, 1 Tbsp./15 ml at a time, until the fruit breaks down into a smooth puree.
-You can blend the dried fruit until it's completely smooth, e.g., the dried apricot jam - or until the fruit has broken down but still has some texture, e.g., the dried cherry jam.
+- Blend the fruit.
+Transfer the soaked fruit to a high-speed blender and blend on high until puréed.
+If your blender is struggling, add a little bit of water, 1 Tbsp./15 ml at a time, until the fruit breaks down into a smooth purée.
+You can blend the dried fruit until it’s completely smooth, e.g., the apricot jam, or until the fruit has broken down but still has some texture, e.g., the cherry jam.

 How to Serve Dried Fruit Jam

-If you are looking for some variation, add fresh ginger for some spice, lemon juice for tanginess, or a sprinkle or two of cinnamon for warmth.
-Experiment with what you like best, but just go lightly on the quantities.
+If you want some variation, add fresh ginger for some spice, lemon juice for tanginess, or a sprinkle of cinnamon for warmth.
+Experiment with what you like best, but go lightly on the quantities.

 How to Store Dried Fruit Jam